Hotspot Shield Review 2023

 Hotspot Shield has a quick and distraction-free installation process, with simple and intuitive apps that are easy to use.
 Our Score: 10/10

-In summary, setting up and using Hotspot Shield is an easy and hassle-free process that shouldn’t take more than a minute of your time.
-There’s no adware or any other kind of usual annoyances.
+Setting up and using Hotspot Shield is an easy and hassle-free process that shouldn’t take more than a minute of your time.
+There’s also no adware or any other kind of usual annoyances during installation.

 Prominent Features